SOLVE-IT-DF/solve-it-examples/forensic_workflow_example_forensic_imaging/README.md

 * M1072 Regular checks for hardware write blocker firmware updates.
 * M1073 Subscription to notifications from write blocker vendor for firmware updates or identified problems.

-A full example example XLXS file for this example is available here, generated in the exact manner described above.
+A full example .XLXS file for this illustration is available [here](forensic_workflow_example_forensic_imaging%2Fcase_evaluation-imaging-example.xlsx), generated in the exact manner described above.

 ## Extending this with 'lab configurations'